kadishmal/cubrid-cookbook/README.md

 ## TODO

-- Setting attributes without specifying a precedence is deprecated and will be removed in Chef 11.0.
-To set attributes at normal precedence, change code from `node["key"] = "value"` to `node.set["key"] = "value"`.
-- Test on other **Linux distributions** including Fedora.
+- Test on other Linux distributions including Fedora.
 - Allow users to specify custom port for CUBRID HA.
-- Test on a plain Linux + Chef Solo without Vagrant.
+- Test on a vanilla CentOS.
 - Validate the database name.
-- Add CUBRID Django port.
 - Check if it's possible to add MySQL as a backend to CUBRID SHARD.

 ## License and Authors